 This takes us to the Eye of the Sahara, also known as the Richat Structure or the Guelb er Richat.
 It is a geological formation in the Sahara Desert that resembles an enormous bull’s eye.
 The formation stretches across a 40 kilometer-wide region of the desert in Mauritania.
 For centuries, only a few local nomadic tribes knew about the formation.
 It was first photographed in the 1960s by the Gemini astronauts who used it as a landmark to track the progress of their landing sequences.

 Later the Landsat satellite took additional images and provided information about the formation’s size, height and extent.
-Geologists initially believed that Eye of the Sahara was an impact crater created when an object from slammed into the surface.
+Geologists initially believed that Eye of the Sahara was an impact crater created when an object from space slammed into the surface.

 However, lengthy studies of the rocks inside the structure show that its origins are entirely Earth-based, prompting geologists to look for other explanations.
 Geologists have concluded that the Eye of the Sahara is a geologic dome.
 The formation contains rocks at least 100 million years old, some date back to well before the appearance of life on Earth.